-Unless you’re like Gandhi and own fewer personal possessions than you do fingers, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
+Unless you’re like Gandhi and own fewer personal possessions than you can count on two hands, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
 Recent graduates, new parents, growing kids—they all have needs, perhaps for the items you no longer want.
 I belong to a zero-waste meetup group here in […]

 In addition to offering cooking workshops—this Saturday’s has sold out!—I’ve come up with some new business endeavors.
 You will understand the title of this post as you read about them.
 Community Cutlery Collection I stumbled across an article from the CBC about Philippa von Zeigenweidt, a woman who started a cutlery collection that she lends out in […]

 I am doomed.
 I started making homemade pasta regularly and I no longer want to eat store-bought and have created more work for myself.
 Store-bought simply can’t complete with the hearty, toothy, delicious and filling homemade version.
 But in addition to pasta, I also make bread, crackers, granola, kombucha (five bucks a bottle in the […]